LuccaSA/lucca-front/README.md

 	...
 	"stylePreprocessorOptions": {
 		"includePaths": [
-			"path_to_node_modules/@lucca-front/scss/src/overrides",
-			"path to your override folder"
+			"path to your override folder" // must be first "path_to_node_modules/@lucca-front/scss/src/overrides",
 		]
 	},
 	...